mannd/QTc/README.markdown

 Copyright © 2017 [EP Studios, Inc.](http://www.epstudiossoftware.com)

 ## Acknowledgments
+Thanks to Marian Stiehler for help in acquiring the original literature that forms the basis of these QTc and QTp formulas!

 The universal framework template was created based on this helpful [Medium post](https://medium.com/@ataibarkai/create-a-universal-swift-framework-for-ios-os-x-watchos-and-tvos-2aa26a8190dc) by Atai Barkai.

 ## Author